 Networking events that are all after hours and include meeting for drinks just don’t make sense for the woman who is running to pick up kids from practice, get home to figure out what to make for dinner before helping kids do homework and get them to bed so she can respond to emails and proposals that still need her attention.
 Let’s change this picture.

 I want to help women design a professional life that actually supports their personal life as well.
 Build networking into the workday as often as possible.
 Invite investors and coaches in who don’t need whiskey to get to know you.
 Host educational events that help us develop professional AND personal skills while having a space that kids can play and get homework done in the same place if needed…without GUILT!

 While workspaces that focus on kegs and ping-pong tournaments as networking might work for some people, we know that women want something different.
 Women want help integrating their personal responsibilities and desires with networking and building their businesses and careers.
-Women want opportunities to learn new skills and connect with resources to help them be successful CEOs of their businesses as well as their homes and families.
+Women want opportunities to learn new skills and connect with resources to help them be the successful CEOs of their businesses as well as their homes and families.